manojgupta2309/aws-appsync-graphql-reactjs/README.md

         ![aws](https://github.com/manojgupta2309/aws-appsync-graphql-reactjs/blob/master/public/project-images/queries%20terminal.PNG)

-       Now the backend GraphQL API is ready to integrate wit any fontend client application.
+       Now the backend GraphQL API is ready to integrate with any fontend client application.

        In This method, We have to integrate the API later once the Client Application is developed.
        I completed this part first than I moved to client application part that was for testing purpose but In final application I created a new AppSync service using aws amplify CLI commands i.e the 2nd method.

     2. Through AWS Amplify CLI commands

         1. Install [NodeJS](https://nodejs.org/en/)

         2. Run  ` npm install -g @aws-amplify/cli ` on CLI